Robustness of travelling states in generic non-reciprocal mixtures: Introduction

-\paragraph{Effects of diffusivity and degree of non-reciprocity}: Diffusivity, which essentially plays the role of thermal fluctuations of the particles (provided by the embedding medium), is another crucial factor in the collective dynamics of the non-reciprocal particles.
-Fig.~\ref{fig:phase}(a) shows that the mean angular velocity of a non-reciprocal mixture generally decreases with increasing diffusivity $D_0$.
-To understand this behaviour one has to bear in mind that the actual aggregate state of the mixture components varies with changing diffusivity.
-Indeed, the system snapshots in Fig.~\ref{fig:phase}(b) demonstrate that at high $D_0$ (point D), the mixture components are both in a gas state and not segregated, both of which prevent a travelling state.
-Interestingly, the system depicted in Fig.~\ref{fig:phase}(b) at parameter point C does possess one dense and one gaseous phase and is completely segregated between A and B as shown by the high value of the segregation order parameter $\langle \sigma \rangle$ (see SM for definition) in Fig.~\ref{fig:phase}(c).
-Nonetheless, persistently high fluctuations in the distribution of A-type particles prevent a travelling state also here: segregation between A and B into a dense and gaseous phase, even alongside a large value of the non-reciprocity parameter $\delta$, does not therefore by itself guarantee the existence of a travelling phase.
+\paragraph{Effects of diffusivity and degree of non-reciprocity:} Diffusivity, which plays the role of thermal fluctuations provided by the embedding medium, is another crucial factor in the collective dynamics.
+Fig.~\ref{fig:phase}(a) shows that the mean angular velocity of a non-reciprocal mixture generally decreases with increasing diffusivity $D_0$ .
+To understand this, one has to bear in mind that the actual aggregate state of the mixture components varies with changing diffusivity.
+Indeed, the snapshots in Fig.~\ref{fig:phase}(b) demonstrate that at high $D_0$ (point D), both mixture components are in a gas state and not segregated, both of which prevent a travelling state.
+Interestingly, the system in Fig.~\ref{fig:phase}(b) at point C does possess one dense and one gaseous phase and is completely segregated between A and B, as shown by a high segregation order parameter $\langle \sigma \rangle$~\cite{SM} in Fig.~\ref{fig:phase}(c).
+Nonetheless, persistently high fluctuations in the distribution of A-particles prevent a travelling state also here: we conclude that segregation into a dense and gaseous phase, even alongside a large non-reciprocity parameter $\delta$, does not by itself guarantee the existence of a travelling phase.